Plants

 Black cohosh, Actaea, Cimicifuga racemosa

-Black cohosh, Cimicifuga racemosa or Actaea racemosa, has a special place in this plant vademecum.
-In general, I prefer to use indigenous plants as much as possible or plants that…
+Black cohosh, Cimicifuga or Actaea racemosa, has a special place in this plant vademecum.
+As a rule, I prefer to use native plants as much as possible.
+Or, if that…

 Read more